Halo Infinite – Campaign: Meet Jega, the “Spartan Killer” – IGN First

 “All the group [de Spartan Killers] it is a display of the power of The Banished, “Easterling continued.”
 Not only are they advancing the cause of The Banished, they are also inspiring all the troops below them. “

 But going back to Jega, Easterling explains: “He was a member of Silent Shadow.”
 And on one of his many undercover missions, “One of those efforts left him in the state we see him in now, [donde] his lust for battle and revenge completely outweighs even his own pride in his own culture.
 “Easterling refers to Jega’s shattered appearance.
-As you can see from the pictures above, he hasn’t exactly won every battle he’s been in. , despite its ferocity and cruelty.
+As you can see from the pictures above, he hasn’t exactly won every battle he’s been in. , despite his ferocity and cruelty.
 So, going against the tradition and principles of the Covenant, accept a robotic arm and jaws.
-“The Banished represent what the Covenant would have been like if you didn’t have the dogmatic restriction of the [grupo] about things, “Easterling said.
+“The Banished represent what the Covenant would have been like had you not had the dogmatic restriction of the [grupo] about things, “Easterling said.

 “It’s almost the opposite of what you would expect from the Arbiter.”